 Apple Vision Pro – Software and user interface

 Vision Pro’s high-end hardware is accompanied by an entirely new spatial computing operating system dubbed visionOS.
-Similar to Apple’s other operating systems, visionOS features a dedicated Home View where you access all of your favorite apps and useful utilities.
-Moreover, once you open an app, you can easily resize it or place it anywhere you want it to be.
+Similar to Apple’s other operating systems, visionOS features a dedicated Home View where you access all of your favorite Apple Vision Pro apps and useful utilities.

-Apple states that its new operating system looks and feels like it’s present in your room with its 3D interface.
-Moreover, the UI elements in visionOS are designed in a way that they respond to light and even cast shadows.
+Besides, the UI elements in visionOS are designed in a way that they respond to light and even cast shadows.
 This makes everything you see feel realistic for an immersive user experience.

 You can simply tap your fingers together to select an object or gently flick them to scroll.
-Every gesture is designed to be as subtle as possible, so you don’t need to always keep your hands midair. visionOS also features Siri allowing you to quickly open or close apps, play media, and much more.
-Further, you can simply look at any search field and start dictating to type.
+Every hand gesture is designed to be as subtle as possible.
+So you don’t need to always keep your hands in midair.

 Last but not least, Apple has also equipped visionOS with a completely new biometric authentication system dubbed OpticID.
 This system uses Vision Pro’s LED illuminators and IR cameras to create a unique mapping of the iris to prevent unauthorized access to the headset and protect your privacy.

-Features of Apple Vision Pro
+Apple Vision Pro features

 Apple Vision Pro offers a seamless way to blend your digital and physical environment to enhance what you can do at home or at work.
-With apps like Notes, Messages, Keynote, Safari, FaceTime, and hundreds of other iOS and iPadOS apps available on the App Store in visionOS, you can do it all.
-Here’s a quick rundown of all the other features offered by Apple Vision Pro:
+With apps like Notes, Messages, Keynote, Safari, FaceTime, and hundreds of other iOS apps available on the App Store in visionOS, you can do it all.

 Infinite App Canvas for multitasking